Supreme Court of Illinois: Districts

 The Illinois Supreme Court is separated into 5 districts, with one Justice elected from each except the 1st, which elects three Justices.
 Districts are separated along county lines and follow circuit court boundaries, ensuring that no circuit courts are divided between districts.

 These districts were first established in 1963 and had not been updated in nearly sixty years, despite the Illinois Constitution's requirement that the four districts outside the 1st District (Cook County) have "substantially equal population".
 As of 2018 Census estimates, the populations of the old districts before the 2021 redistricting were: 1st District: 5,194,000; 2nd District: 3,189,000; 3rd District: 1,805,000; 4th District 1,320,000; 5th District: 1,321,000.
 In comparison, the 2020 Census reports the populations of the 2021 redrawn districts as: 1st District: 5,275,541; 2nd District: 1,773,382; 3rd District: 1,959,246; 4th District 2,086,825; 5th District: 1,717,514.
 The state legislature redrew districts in 2021 to take effect in the 2022 elections, Illinois Governor J. B. Pritzker signed these changes into law.

 Below are the counties per district based on the 2021 redistricting.
-Only the first district has remained entirely the same.
+Due to the Illinois Constitution mandating that the first district be coextensive with Cook County, it is the only district that has remained entirely the same.